 The Bare Essentials

-The most common problem faced by cyclists is the flat tire.
-Flats can happen almost anytime, so carry the following items on every ride:
+The most common problem faced by cyclists is a flat tire.
+Flats can happen almost anytime, so learn how to fix a flat tire and carry the following items on every ride:

 - Patch kit and/or spare tube (many cyclists carry both)

 - Tire levers (at least 2)

 - Cell phone and money (in case something major goes wrong)

 Longer and more challenging rides typically require a larger supply of bike tools.
 Luckily, most bikes are designed so that a relatively small number of simple tools can be used to make common repairs and adjustments.

 No single list of tools works for every ride.
 Some riders choose to carry all or some of the tools listed below; others carry them only when on long-distance rides or when riding in areas where repair shops and other facilities are not readily available.